A cryptocurrency analyst has a center seat in the emerging new field of digital finance.

 What is Cryptocurrency?

-Cryptocurrency, in the most basic definition, is a digital form of currency that can be exchanged online for goods and services by companies or establishments.
-In exchange for real currency, cryptocurrencies work by using a decentralized technology that’s spread across many computers that manage and record each and every single transaction.
+In the most basic definition, a cryptocurrency is a digital form of currency that companies or establishments can exchange online for goods and services.
+In exchange for real money, cryptocurrencies work using a decentralized technology spread across many computers that manage and record every transaction.

 Check out the blockchain developer career guide for more info about emerging decentralized systems.